-Super rich in antioxidants, vitamin C, A, E, as well as tons of other vitamins, minerals and phytonutrients, leafy greens protect against oxidative stress caused by free radical damage.
-There are lots of great ones to choose from—spinach, collard greens, swiss chard, watercress, dandelion greens, mustard greens, etc.–so mix it up each week!
+Super rich in chlorophyll, vitamin C, A, E, the natural antioxidants, as well as tons of other vitamins, minerals, and phytonutrients, spinach [source] and other leafy greens [source] protect against oxidative stress caused by free radical damage.
+There are lots to choose from—spinach, collard greens, swiss chard, watercress, dandelion greens, mustard greens—so mix it up each week!

 7. Cruciferous veggies

 Cruciferous veggies include broccoli, radish, cauliflower, kale, bok choy, arugula, cabbage, and Brussels sprouts and are invaluable to an anti-inflammatory diet.
 The flavonoids and carotenoids they contain work together to battle chronic inflammation and reduce cancer risk [source].

 Anti-inflammatory prescription: Include a serving of cruciferous veggies a day.
 They can be delicious, like in this Cauliflower Rice Tabbouleh.